Litter Free Chicago-Calumet River

 58% of identifiable pieces of litter come from food-related items.

-Together, by reducing plastic use, we and future generations will enjoy safer, healthier and more prosperous communities and rivers, and help address climate change by significantly decreasing the enormous amount of energy required for plastic production.
+By reducing plastic use, we and future generations will enjoy safer, healthier and more prosperous communities and rivers, and help address climate change by reducing the energy put into plastic production.